 My understanding is that it is occasionally common practice in an on-line course for there to be a window of several days for you to complete an exam THAT WILL NOT BE THE CASE IN THIS COURSE.
 THERE WILL BE A SPECIFIC TIME WINDOW FOR YOU TO COMPLETE EXAMS.
-THE START TIMES FOR EACH SECTION WILL BE AS LISTED ABOVE, WHILE THE ENDING TIMES WILL BE LATER THAN THOSE ABOVE.
+INFORMATION REGARDING THESE TIMES WILL BE COMING SOON.

 More details regarding scheduling will be coming soon.
-It is important that you check in to the class web page frequently to stay informed on announcements as they arise.
+It in important that you check in to the class web page frequently to stay informed on announcements as they arise.